apache/druid-website-src/druid-powered.md

 Druid powers our applications related metrics and helps us slice and dice analytics on both historical and realtime-time metrics.
 It significantly reduces latency of analytic queries and help people to get insights more interactively.
 Through druid data we can now do anomaly detection as well.

+## Finin

+[Finin](https://finin.in/) is India’s first ever consumer-facing neobank.
+They're using Apache Druid as a backend for analytics, helping the company with clickstream analytics, user activity and behaviour as well as application performance management.

 ## Flurry Analytics

 [Flurry](https://www.flurry.com) is a mobile app analytics platform that empowers product, development and growth experts to build better apps that users love.
 Mobile data hits the Flurry backend at a huge rate, updates statistics across hundreds of dimensions, and becomes queryable immediately.
 Flurry harnesses Druid to ingest data and serve queries at this massive rate.